denten-books/plain-text/0-intro.md

 becomes so familiar that we cease thinking about it---an early insight that also was confirmed experimentally almost a century later.[^ln-cog]

-The formalists understood habituated metaphors to  diminish the vitality of experience.
-Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he already dusted his sofa.
-"Because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember," wrote Tolstoy.
-"And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus when life passes without conscious reflection, it passes as if one has not lived at all."
-Life disappears into nothingness, when the automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] The formalists rarely quoted Marx directly.
+Shklovsky and his fellow formalists understood habituated metaphors to diminish the vitality of experience.
+Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he had already dusted his sofa.
+Tolstoy wrote, "because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember:"

+> and so whether I dusted and forgot or just did so without thinking, it as if
+> the action never happened [...] thus when life passes without conscious
+> reflection, it passes as if one has not lived at all.

+Shklovsky goes on to add that life disappears into nothingness, when the automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] The formalists rarely quoted Marx directly.
 Yet the echoes of Marx resonate